 - A personal interview is required as part of the application process.

 - Official transcripts from all colleges attended, including undergraduate, graduate, and medical schools must be submitted.

-- Record of MCAT results.
+- The student must submit record of MCAT results.

 Transfer Credit Evaluation Policy